-(gcap-cli) set password-policy digits-optional
+(gcap-cli) set password-policy of igits-optional

+• Validate.
+The system displays the result.

 Rules successfully updated

+Note:

 To avoid having an end of validity, put 0 in the 'Validity duration' field.
 To prevent verification of old passwords, put 0 in the 'Verify last 0 passwords' field.